What is better than a steak sandwich on fresh toasted bread? A steak sandwich on fresh toasted bread with mashed avocado!

 Preparing the steak for this sandwich will depend on how thick the steak you are having is.
 I chose a slim strip steak that suited the sandwich perfectly.
 All it needed was a quick trim of the fats around the edges and it was ready to sear.

 If you have a thicker cut of steak you could still place the steak on the sandwich if you have a wide jaw.
-Alternatively you can cut the steak into slices and place them on the sandwich that way.
+Alternatively you can cut the steak into slices.

-2 teaspoons of ghee, butter or olive oil
+- 2 teaspoons of ghee, butter or cooking oil

 1. Prepare the onion by cutting it into pieces.
-Heat the butter, ghee or olive oil in a pan over medium heat and add the onions.
+Heat the butter, ghee or cooking oil in a pan over medium heat and add the onions.
 Mix the onions in with the fat.

 2. Caramalisation can take as long as an hour.
 Return to the pan every 10 minutes or so to stir the mix and make sure no parts are burning.
 They will be done when they turn a golden colour and smell caramelised.
 If you want to skip this step then just heat the onions until the onions are mildly translucent.